FAQ

 What We Distribute.

 Yes.
 Aseptic cartons are accepted by most municipal recycling programs.
-They're primarily paperboard with thin layers of polyethylene and aluminum for shelf stability.
+They are primarily paperboard with thin layers of polyethylene and aluminum for shelf stability.
+Two-year shelf life.

 For Businesses.

 Your business funds the production of water cartons.
-Your brand goes on every carton.
+Your name and logo are acknowledged on every carton.
 We handle production, logistics, and distribution.
-You get quarterly impact data (cartons distributed, events served, QR scan metrics), professional photo and video documentation, and a tax-deductible receipt.
+You receive a written acknowledgment of your contribution, and your name appears on our website, social media, and event signage.
 The community gets free water.
 See our Sponsors page for the full breakdown.

 Your Money.

-We publish quarterly impact reports showing exactly how funds were used: cartons produced, events served, cost-per-carton breakdowns, and distribution data.
-Once we have financials to report, they'll be published on our Transparency page.
-This isn't a promise we'll get to eventually.
+We publish reports showing how funds were used: water distributed, events served, and distribution records.
+Once we have financials to report, they go on our Transparency page.
+This is not a promise we'll get to eventually.
 It's the foundation the org is built on.
 If we can't show you where your money went, we don't deserve it.

 On a case-by-case basis.
 If you can offer logistics support, transportation, event space, or other resources that directly support water distribution, let's talk.